jwillbold/rusty-jsyc/README.md

 This was tested in Chrome 74 and Firefox 67.
 However, any ES6 capable browser should be compatible.

 ## Virtualization Obfuscation
 Virtualization obfuscation is a state-of-the-art obfuscation scheme.
 It obfuscates the code by compiling it into bytecode which is then executed by a virtual machine (VM).
 Thus, the VM gets distributed along with the compiled bytecode.
-It is then called with this bytecode and executes it, and is thereby executing the actual code.
+It is then called with this bytecode and executes it and is thereby executing the actual code.

 Since the bytecode is executed instruction by instruction, the original code is never restored anywhere.
-So, any potential attacker must first reverse engineer the VM, which may be heavily obfuscated, must then understand the underlying architecture and instruction-set before analyzing the actual bytecode.
-Since any two virtualization obfuscations are potentially different, the use of automated tools is limited. [[1](1)][[2](2)]
+So, any potential attacker must first reverse engineer the VM, which may be heavily obfuscated.
+One must then understand the underlying architecture and instruction-set before being able to analyze the actual bytecode.
+Since any two virtualization obfuscations are potentially different, the use of automated tools is limited.[[1](1)][[2](2)]

 ### Compatibility